Suspense: 2017-18 MAP Grants

 December 21, 2016

 If you have not yet filled out a FAFSA, we encourage you to do so.
 The FAFSA determines eligibility for financial aid other than MAP for which you might be eligible, such as federal Pell grants and institutional aid.
-Also, if MAP funds do become available later, the only way you can be considered for MAP is to file a FAFSA.
+Also, if MAP funds do become available later, the only way you can be considered for MAP is to have filed a FAFSA.

 For additional information on the Illinois Monetary Award Program, see the MAP area of the Students & Parents section of our website.